jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 platforms to foster a more collaborative and resilient environment for all.
 Protect Users and Customers and Empower Users, Customers, and Developers Protect Users and Customers and Empower Users, Customers, and Developers Cybersecurity Tech Accord principles mapping index on page 124
 90
 Microsoft Digital Defense Report 2023
 Chapter 4 Critical Cybersecurity Challenges
-Innovating for supply chain resilience continuedSecuring the development infrastructure We built a threat model of our end\-to\-end DevOps environment in 2023 to identify potential threats and prioritize security investments to reduce risk within the engineering ecosystem.
-It includes the Continuous IntegrationContinuous Deployment (CICD) platform, developer identities, and all connected services used by our developers (such as Microsoft Dev Box and GitHub Codespaces).
+Innovating for supply chain resilience continued

+Securing the development infrastructure
+We built a threat model of our end\-to\-end DevOps environment in 2023 to identify potential threats and prioritize security investments to reduce risk within the engineering ecosystem.
+It includes the Continuous Integration/Continuous Deployment (CI/CD) platform, developer identities, and all connected services used by our developers (such as Microsoft Dev Box and GitHub Codespaces).
 The model was informed by